jfainberg/jfainberg.github.io/_includes/content.markdown

 I am a PhD student within the [ILCC] and [CSTR] institutes of the [School of Informatics] at the [University of Edinburgh].
 My supervisors are [Steve Renals] and [Peter Bell].

-I am currently on an internship with [Sonos](http://www.sonos.com) under the supervision of [Daniele Giacobello], and I am part of team [Edina](https://developer.amazon.com/alexaprize/teams/edina) in the [Amazon Alexa Prize](https://developer.amazon.com/alexaprize).
+I recently completed an internship with [Sonos](http://www.sonos.com) under the supervision of [Daniele Giacobello], and I am part of team [Edina](https://developer.amazon.com/alexaprize/teams/edina) in the [Amazon Alexa Prize](https://developer.amazon.com/alexaprize).
+The data we collected is now available as the [Self-dialogue Corpus](https://github.com/jfainberg/self_dialogue_corpus).

 My main research interests include